Offshore longleader gear

 • One non-compressible float (for example, made of rigid plastic or cork - NOT Styrofoam) above the top hook that has sufficient buoyancy to support all hooking gear and line above the leader

-• Up to three shrimp flies or worms (below the non-compressible float and above the lower swivel) - NATURAL BAIT IS NOT ALLOWED
+• Up to three shrimp flies or artificial worms (below the non-compressible float and above the lower swivel) - NATURAL BAIT IS NOT ALLOWED

 • A weight (sinker) (the size will depend on drift, current and ocean conditions)